sigp/lighthouse/book/src/faq.md

 Now we know there's a 4 hours delay before the beacon nodes even _consider_ an execution layer block.
-Once they _are_ considering these blocks, there's a voting period where beacon validators vote on which execution layer to include in the beacon chain.
+Once they _are_ considering these blocks, there's a voting period where beacon validators vote on which execution block hash to include in the beacon chain.
 This period is defined as 32 epochs (~3.4 hours, see [`ETH1_VOTING_PERIOD`](https://github.com/ethereum/consensus-specs/blob/v0.12.1/specs/phase0/beacon-chain.md#time-parameters)).
 During this voting period, each beacon block producer includes an